modcomlearning/shop/README.md

 ## Step 7
 ### Creating a Single Page Display when one product is clicked.
-#### Right click on app - New Activity - Empty Activity.
+#### Right click on app - New - Activity - Empty Activity.
 Give it a name SingleActivity - Finish
-#### afteractivity is created, head back to your recycler adapter and add below code inside  onBindViewHolder function.
+#### After Activity is created, head back to your recycler adapter and add below code inside  onBindViewHolder function.

 ```